-‘Prove us wrong’ activist tells leaders at UN climate talks
+Prove us wrong, activist tells leaders at UN climate talks

 Experts say that all of the latest pledges made by governments around the world could, if fully realized, bend the curve of global warming below 2 degrees Celsius (3.6 Fahrenheit) — the upper threshold set in the 2015 Paris accord.

-But scenarios that look at what countries have committed to in the short term put warming at 2.7C (4.9F), far beyond levels science considers safe for human civilization.
+But scenarios that look at what countries have committed to in the short term put warming at 2.7C (4.9F), far beyond levels scientists consider safe for human civilization.
 The head of the United Nations told The Associated Press on Thursday that he believes the more ambitious Paris goal of limiting global warming to 1.5C is now “on life support.”

-“Where I live a two-degree world means that a billion people will be affected by extreme heat stress,” said Nakate.
+“Where I live, a two-degree world means that a billion people will be affected by extreme heat stress,” said Nakate.

 “Some places in the global south will regularly reach a wet bulb temperature of 35 degrees Celsius (95 F),” she said, referring to a situation of extreme heat that researchers say is becoming increasingly common.